Artin13/SW4BAD_Assignment2/README.md

 7. **Use Azure Data Studio to View the Database**

     You can view and query the database using Azure Data Studio:

-    Connect to your SQL Server instance.
-    Locate the Assignment2DB database.
-    Run queries to inspect data or manually modify tables.